 Jonathan approaches performing with the same curiosity and omnivorous appetite as composing.
 Originally trained as a classical clarinetist, he also plays klezmer and Balkan music, freely improvises, and is especially known for his unique and innovative approach to the bass clarinet.
 He has been a member of two ground-breaking bass clarinet chamber ensembles: the legendary heavy metal-inspired Edmund Welles bass clarinet quartet and the Sqwonk bass clarinet duo, which has commissioned numerous new works and released three albums.
 He has appeared as soloist with the Hudson Valley Philharmonic, the West Point Military Academy Band, the Princeton University Orchestra, Harvard’s Bach Society Orchestra, the Woodstock Chamber Orchestra, the San Francisco Composers Chamber Orchestra, the Great Noise Ensemble, the NakedEye Ensemble, the Omaha Symphonic Winds, and the Peninsula Symphony, among others.
-He is also co-founder of the Switchboard Music Festival, an annual marathon concert of the San Francisco Bay Area’s most creative and innovative composers and performers.
+He is also co-founder of the Switchboard Music Festival, which for ten years presented an annual marathon concert of the San Francisco Bay Area’s most creative and innovative composers and performers.

 Jonathan frequently conducts his own compositions, as well as premieres of works by student and emerging composers.
 A dedicated and creative educator, he has taught Music Theory at San Francisco Conservatory and MIT and Composition at the Conservatory’s Adult Extension and Preparatory Divisions.
 He has also given clarinet and bass clarinet master classes throughout the United States, and in Europe, Mexico, and New Zealand both on his own and with Sqwonk.